Giant Mid-Continent oilfield revealed in 1915 by emerging science of petroleum geology.

-Community leaders in El Dorado were anxious for the town to live up to its name, especially after natural gas discoveries at nearby Augusta and at Paola, south of Kansas City.
-It would be oil instead of gas that would do just that when an October 5, 1915, well east of Wichita.
+Community leaders in El Dorado, Kansas, were desperate for their town to live up to its name, especially after big natural gas discoveries at nearby Augusta and at Paola, south of Kansas City.
+It would be oil, not natural gas, that would do just that when a 1915 well revealed a giant oilfield east of Wichita.
 In 1918, the El Dorado field would produce almost 29 million barrels of oil.

-“In 1915, about 3,000 people called the rural agricultural community of El Dorado home.” noted Julie Clements in the Butler County Times-Gazette.
+“In 1915, about 3,000 people called the rural agricultural community of El Dorado home,” the newspaper reported.
 “They had no idea events toward the end of that year would begin something that would forever change not just El Dorado, but the state and an entire industry.”

-The science of geology played a key role in discovering the El Dorado oilfield — and many other Mid-Continent fields that followed.
-Drilled by Wichita Natural Gas, a subsidiary of Cities Service Company, beginning in late September 1915, the October 5 discovery well revealed the 34-square-mile El Dorado oilfield in central Kansas.
+The science of petroleum geology played a key role in discovering the El Dorado oilfield — and many other Mid-Continent fields that followed.
+Drilled by Wichita Natural Gas, a subsidiary of Cities Service Company, beginning in late September 1915, the October 5 exploratory well revealed a 34-square-mile oilfield.

 By 1914 interest was growing in Butler county and south central Kansas.
-“A few positive finds had been made, but nothing exciting,” Skelton noted in “Striking It Big in Kansas” for the American Association of Petroleum Geologists.
+“A few positive finds had been made, but nothing exciting,” Skelton noted in “Striking It Big in Kansas” for the American Association of Petroleum Geologists (AAPG).

-“Henry Doherty, founder of Cities Service in 1910, was seeking new gas reserves and opted for scientific exploration in lieu of wildcatting,” Skelton wrote in the November 2002 AAPL Explorer article.
+“Henry Doherty, founder of Cities Service in 1910, was seeking new gas reserves and opted for scientific exploration in lieu of wildcatting,” he wrote in the 2002 AAPG Explorer article.

-About 15 miles northeast of Augusta, El Dorado had unsuccessfully searched for hydrocarbons since the 1890s,” Skelton explained.
-The city now hired its own geologist, Erasmus Haworth, the state geologist and chairman of the University of Kansas geology department.
+According to geologist Skelton, about 15 miles northeast of Augusta, El Dorado had unsuccessfully searched for hydrocarbons since the 1890s.
+City leaders decided to hire Erasmus Haworth, the state geologist and chairman of the University of Kansas geology department.

-“He mapped a large anticline on the same formations used by Gould and Carpenter at Augusta and selected a site that proved to be a dry hole,” Skelton reported.
+“He mapped a large anticline on the same formations used by Gould and Carpenter at Augusta and selected a site that proved to be a dry hole,” Skelton explained.